 You might have heard of the Financial Reporting Act 2013 and the Financial Reporting (Amendments to Other Enactments) Act 2013.
 Maybe not.
-Anyway, changes which are expected to come into effect on 1 April 2014 mean that entities that do not meet the large entity* definition will no longer be required to prepare financial statements in accordance with NZ GAAP.#
+Anyway, changes which took effect on 1 April 2014 mean that entities that do not meet the large entity* definition will no longer be required to prepare financial statements in accordance with NZ GAAP.#

 What does that mean for your LTC?
 Does it mean that you no longer need to pay an accountant to make up financial statements?